DIY vs Professional House Painting Cost Calculator

 V = Cp - ceil ( AC ) P - E H

 If your personal hourly value is higher than that break-even number, hiring professionals may be the better financial choice.
 If your hourly value is lower, DIY may still save money.
-This does not automatically settle the decision, but it gives you a useful benchmark.
+This does not settle the decision by itself, but it gives you a practical benchmark.

 The calculator first divides 2,000 by 350, which gives about 5.71 gallons.
 Because you cannot realistically buy 5.71 gallons for the project, the estimate rounds up to 6 gallons.
 At $35 per gallon, the paint cost is $210.
 Adding $100 in supplies brings the direct DIY out-of-pocket cost to $310 before your time is counted.
 Then the calculator adds 40 hours multiplied by $20 per hour, which is $800.
 That produces a total DIY cost of $1,110.